 In the past data was stored on physical paperwork—but compared to digital files, paper records are slow and cumbersome.

 Today most of our data is in a digital format and online, and this presents huge opportunities.
 Online data is easy to share, easy to clean up and organize, and it can be accessed from anywhere.

 Unfortunately, keeping the majority of our data in a digital format means that we also become vulnerable to large-scale data loss, which can be crippling, and even life threatening for a company depending on the scale of the loss.

 Data stored online is vulnerable to hackers looking to steal data or hold it for ransom—and once they enter a system and have access to the information stored within it, they can take everything quickly and quietly.

 Data Loss: A (Preventable) Disaster

-Because companies rely so heavily on their data and they store most of that data digitally or online in the cloud, it is extremely important that a backup plan is in place in case of data corruption.
+Since companies rely so heavily on their data and they store most of that data digitally or online in the cloud, it’s extremely important that a backup plan is in place in case of data corruption.
 Data stored electronically faces these threats: